The Complete Guide to Short-Chain Fatty Acids (SCFA) and the #1 Postbiotic, CoreBiome®

 Short, medium and long-chain fatty acids all deserve attention.
 Medium-chain fatty acids have become mainstream in the last five years with the popularization of MCT (medium-chain triglycerides).
 Long-chain fatty acids are beneficial to health, as well, and include avocados, olive oil, and fish, as examples.

-Here’s why short-chain fatty acids are super exciting.
+Here’s why short-chain fatty acids are super exciting. –> For more even info about SCFAs and postbiotics, download our guide here.

 Why Do We Want Short-Chain Fatty Acids?